strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Increasing bandwidth for high latency connections

-If you've fine-tuned the size of your message batches, but latency is impeding the performance of your Kafka environment, try increasing the size of the buffers for sending and receiving messages.
+If you've fine-tuned the size of your message batches, the default values of the buffers for sending and receiving messages might be too small for the required throughput.

 ```properties
 # ...